lineality/Online_Voting_Using_One_Time_Pads/README.md

 - how does this relate to the question of the 'intelligence' of a system?
 -

+## Learning, Habit, and Contagion
+- how patterns in process move across systems
+- learned behaviors
+- habitual behaviors
+- spread or contagion of behaviors

 ## anticipating User Interface, printing and display issues
 - minimizing harmful effects